Mark Nottingham

 You bought a laptop or desktop with an operating system, and it did what it said on the tin: it ran programs and stored files.
 You bought a spreadsheet and a word processor, and those programs performed those tasks and didn’t do anything else.
 Software that didn’t do this was in a separate bucket called ‘malware’ and we had ways of dealing with it.

 That assumption has a more general precedent in tools – whether they be staplers, screwdrivers, or telescopes.
 When you buy a screwdriver, it turns screws; it has no agency of its own.
-It might do other things, but that’s because you’re misusing the tool, not because it decided to do something else.
-Most things that people use unambiguously follow this pattern: for example, my mechanical wristwatch can’t do anything but tell me the time.1
+Most everyday tools follow this pattern — my mechanical wristwatch can’t do anything but tell me the time.1

 That pattern is perpetuated in most2 depictions of computers in fiction (especially sci-fi), which work for people diligently and always on their behalf, usually with minimal intrusion.
-They unambiguously act in the interest of their users, following in the footsteps of technological optimism which informs much of fiction and influenced a generation of nerds who tried to build it.
+They unambiguously act in the interest of their users — an expression of the technological optimism that influenced a generation of nerds who tried to build it.

 All of these experiences combine to lead people to trust computers fairly unquestioningly; they don’t give much thought to the other purposes that might be served.
 When I use my phone, it’s my phone, and so it’s working for me, right?
 This is perpetuated in the press: recently, I saw an article in a major newspaper about how to talk to “your” AI agent.